Classroom Resources for RE

 We also have materials from other RE projects (both in the UK and abroad) which focus on compassion for animals.
 For education materials specific to Catholic schools, produced by William Radinson, see: Catholic Social Teaching and Humane Education Guide

-Our RE Today Resources and Golden Rule song support engagement with this theme.
+Our RE Today resources on Ethical Veganism, designed for all age groups, along with the Golden Rule song, will help support engagement with this theme.

-NATRE welcomes entries in (almost!) any art form, including:
+NATRE welcomes entries in any art form, including:

 • Art (painting, drawing, sketching etc)